bryan-melo/ai-language-tutor-backend/backend/tests/README.md

 # Tests Directory

-This directory contains all automated tests for the **AI-Powered Language Tutor** backend repository.
+This directory serves as a high-level overview of tests created for the **AI-Powered Language Tutor** backend repository.

 ---